Risk notification return guidance tool

 • an adult at risk is denied access to his/her funds or possessions, where this is not part of a support plan or best interest decision

-• there is a failure by a responsible person to pay care fees/charges and the adult at risk experiences distress or an adverse effect through having no or restricted allowance to personal allowances, risk of eviction or termination of service
+• there is a failure by a responsible person to pay care fees/charges and the adult at risk experiences distress or an adverse effect through having no or restricted access to personal allowances, resulting in a risk of eviction or termination of service

-• where there is a misuse or misappropriation of property, possessions or benefits or finances by a person in a Position of Trust or control
+• where there is a misuse or misappropriation of property, possessions, benefits or finances by a person in a position of trust or control

 • where the adult at risk is subject to theft